aaltsys/doc-develop/3_learn/index.rst

 The best part of learning shell scripting is, everything you learn to do well in shell is part of the programming skill required in any programming language.
-Not to say that shell programming is not a replacement for other programming languages, but shell is powerful enough that Linus Torvalds used shell scripting to write the first versions of the :program:`git` repository.
+Shell programming is not a replacement for other programming languages, but it is powerful enough that Linus Torvalds used shell scripting to write the first versions of the :program:`git` repository.

 Contents:
 =============================